Checking underfloor insulation

 If you can't check your own insulation, or aren't sure if you need any, get a professional to come and have a look for you – this service is often free of charge.
 If you do need some insulation, they can tell you if you qualify for funding.
 Look for an installer who:

 - works to the New Zealand insulation installation standard NZS 4246:2016

 - has completed the insulation installer training of the Insulation Association of New Zealand (IAONZ).

-The Warm Up New Zealand: Healthy Homes programme offers funding towards ceiling and underfloor insulation for low-income rental households.
+The Warm Up New Zealand: Healthy Homes programme offers funding towards ceiling and underfloor insulation for low-income home owners and tenants.